 The antennae have 13 segments and are plumed in the male.
-The way to tell a male (non-biting) from a female (biting) is to look at the antennae.
-The male has very bushy, plumose antennae, whilst the female has simple antennae.
+The way to tell a male (non-biting) from a female (biting) is to look at the antennae (above).
+The male has very bushy, plumose antennae, whilst the female has simple antennae (see below on Anopheles sp.).
 The antennae of the male is precisely tuned to pick up the exact frequency of the female's whining flight.
 This enables him to locate a suitable mate.

 The larvae and pupae are active swimmers.
-Above right is the larva of the common gnat (Culex pipiens).
-The eggs are laid on stagnant water surface (in the U. K. this is usually from April onwards) and the larva are aquatic.
+Above is the larva of the common gnat (Culex pipiens).
+The eggs are laid on a stagnant water surface (in the U. K. this is usually from April onwards) and the larva are aquatic.
 The larva feed on protozoans and other small organisms.
 They breathe through a tiny snorkel-like tube, so an oil film spread on water will cause them to die as the tube cannot break through the film.

 After pupating the males feed on nectar and plant juices.
 Generally the males hatch a few minutes before the females, and dance in the air waiting for females to emerge.
 In most species the females need a blood meal in order to lay eggs.

 Individuals rarely fly more than a few hundred metres from their hatching site, however mass invasions of towns can occur from as far as 100 kilometres.